Storyful: Services

 Services include a newswire service—one of their "core pillars"—and social news monitoring.
 By February 2018, Storyful was developing "risk and reputation monitoring" services through which they would source and verify social news, fact-checking it and contextualising it for corporate clients.
 They were "developing tech tools" to "explore obscure or closed networks" for their intelligence team. can use to explore obscure or closed networks.
 They "track deviations in social conversations around brands and organisations and catch potential risks before they blow up.
 Like an alerts system."
 The company "released a re-booted version of its Newswire platform in 2018.
 According to FORA, Storyful was developing new tools to combat fake news online.

 Clients

 When Storyful was acquired by News Corp in 2013, the company already had the Wall Street Journal, the BBC, New York Times, YouTube, ITN and Channel 4 News as clients.
-By 2018 their clients included CNN, ABC News and Fox News, The New York Times, the Washington Post, in the United States, ABC in Australia, and all of News Corp’s own publications.
+By 2018 their clients included CNN, ABC News and Fox News, The New York Times, the Washington Post, in the United States, the Australian Broadcasting Corporation and all of News Corp’s own publications.
 Most of their "reputation-conscious corporate customers" clients prefer to not be named.